s0md3v/ote/README.md

 - If you want to open the confirmation link in your browser right away, enter 'o'
 - To quit, either enter 'q' or press Ctrl+C

+> Note: If your OTP or link was a false positive or was not detected at all, please create an issue with the email body attached.
+The more variations of OTPs we have, the better the detection will get over time.

 #### Generate a custom email

 `ote init myusername`